 Creator’s Keywords: loss, grief, regret

 A horse hangs her head dejectedly.
 Her posture is slumped, even her mane looks raggedy and depleted.
 Darkness seems to be cloaking her, and she is gazing down into the bleak abyss.
 The coloring is entirely black and white, accentuating the dreary atmosphere.
 All is not gloomy here, though.
 Above the horse things are getting lighter and five cups are suspended in the glow.
 She does not look to them, though.
 For now, she is mired in gloomy emotions.

 The fives in each of the suits show challenges.
 In the suit of cups, the five shows difficult emotions.
 Feelings of sorrow, loneliness, despair and mourning dwell in this card.
-As much as we might wish to avoid these feelings, they are part of the package, just like more pleasant feelings.
-In a reading, this card can often ask us to question the way we label our emotions.
+As much as you might wish to avoid these feelings, they are part of the package, just like more pleasant feelings.

+This card can ask you to question the way you label your emotions.
 States of sadness are not inherently ‘bad.’
 Sadness, regret, and loss are part of being human.
 They are pard of what gives life meaning.
-And often, if you can find a way to let ourselves feel these feelings fully and completely without judging them, they often begin to lift on their own.
+And often, if you can find a way to let yourself feel these feelings fully and completely without judging them, they begin to lift on their own.